Automorphism and Cohomology II: Complete intersections: Equivariant Deformations

 \section{Equivariant Deformations}

-In this section, we use equivariant deformation theory to show that the automorphism group of a complete intersection (except some cases) acts on the cohomology groups faithfully over complex numbers.
+In this section, we shall only consider complex algebraic varieties.
+We shall use equivariant deformation theory to show that the automorphism group of a complete intersection (except some cases) over \(\mathbb{C}\) acts on the singular cohomology groups in a faithful fashion.

-Let us first recall equivariant deformation theory from~\cite{Ill1,Ill} and~\cite{Co}.
-We refer to \cite{BM} for a more elementary introduction of equivariant deformation theory for smooth varieties.
-We freely use the notations and results from ~\cite{Co}.
-Suppose $Y$ is a scheme over a field $k$ with a group action

-Let $\LC_{Y/k}^{G}$ be the equivariant cotangent complex with respect to the group action.
-The complex $\LC_{Y/k}^{G}$ is a complex of $G$-$\OO_Y$-module, moreover, the underlying complex of $\LC_{Y/k}^{G}$ is the ordinary contangent complex $\LC_{Y/k}$.
-There is a forget map $\mathrm{F}$ which is the identity on the underlying complex
+We begin by recalling some basics about equivariant deformation theory.
+Ringed spaces with a group action is a particular case of a ringed topos.
+Therefore the so-called equivariant deformation theory is just a specialization of the theory of cotangent complex for ringed topos as developed by Illusie~\cite{Ill}.